danielharrell/open-eyes-lect-2017-18/Open.md

-And later in the novel, we learn just how pitiable this center of self is, in a passage from narrator to reader where Eliot challenges us, if not to love Causabon, at least to acknowledge him, which means coming to know him as self rather than other:
+And later in the novel, we learn just how pitiable this center of self is, in a passage from narrator to reader where Eliot now challenges us, if not to love Causabon, at least to acknowledge him, which means coming to know him as self rather than other; (perhaps put below) and perhaps to confirm that being open to Causabon, or to anyone, or anything, means making it one's own, bringing it within the compass of the self, and showing that our selfhood indeed encloses us in openness:

 > “For my part I am very sorry for him.
 It is an uneasy lot at best, to be what we call highly taught and yet not to